kubernetes-retired/kubefed/README.md

 As per the
 [docs](https://github.com/kubernetes-incubator/apiserver-builder/blob/master/docs/tools_user_guide.md#create-an-api-resource)
-for apiserver-builder, bootstrapping a new fnord API type can be accomplished as follows:
+for apiserver-builder, bootstrapping a new federation v2 API type can be accomplished as follows:

 ```